 It’s not always easy to stay with your reading plan, particularly when work, home, and life get in the way.
 You may also find yourself stuck on the book you’ve chosen and feel unable to move on.
 Whatever challenges you face with your goals, here are tips that will help you schedule and get through that reading list–one day at a time!

-- Make a List of Books: You’ve likely already got a stack of books that you’ve been meaning to read, or you may have several different lists of famous and noteworthy books that you’ve been meaning to book.
+- Make a List of Books: You’ve likely already got a stack of books that you’ve been meaning to read, or you may have several lists of famous and noteworthy books that you’ve been meaning to book.

-- Personal Speed: Determine your reading speed (you can take a timed test on MindBluff), so you can determine the number of days it will take you to complete a book.
+- Personal Speed: Determine your reading speed (you can take a timed test on MindBluff), so you can determine the number of days it will take to complete a book.

 - Review: After finishing one book, review what you loved (and hated about your reading schedule).
 If you hated it, what can you change to improve your experience?
 Was your schedule too demanding?
 Or, did it not allow you to read ENOUGH?
-Remember: This plan will (hopefully) motivate you to keep on-task with the reading you enjoy anyway.
+Remember: This plan will (hopefully) motivate you to keep on-task with the reading you enjoy, anyway.
 It’s not meant to be painful or frustrating.

 - Alternatives?
 You may discover that the reading schedule doesn’t work for you, and that’s okay.
 There are other options!
 If you still want a schedule but don’t want it to be as stringent, pick a book for the month and read it–keeping that last-day-of-the-month deadline as your goal.
 You can also join a book club online or in your local community.
 Or, you can find a fellow reader-friend who agrees to be your reading motivator.

 If the schedule works for you, move on to the next book on your list.
 You can follow the same process of determining the daily reading selection and adjusting your schedule (and the number of pages) as needed.